Gurbakhsh Singh

-Major General Gurbakhsh Singh, DSO, OBE (1904 - 11 December 1979), also spelled as 'Gurbaksh Singh', was a general officer who served in the British Indian Army and later the Indian Army.
+Major General Gurbakhsh Singh, (1904 - 11 December 1979), also spelled as 'Gurbaksh Singh', was a general officer who served in the British Indian Army and later the Indian Army.
 He is known for his leadership of his battalion of the British Indian Army under the gruelling captivity of the Japanese forces in Singapore for three years.
 Later, he served with the Indian Custodian Force in Korea following the Korean War.

 Early life

 Gurbaksh Singh was born in a wealthy Madahar Jatt Sikh family, in the village of Badrukhan in the princely state of Jind, in British India.
 His father, Harnam Singh, was a doctor who had studied at the Medical College in Lahore.

 In the Introduction to Gurbaksh Singh's autobiography, Sardar Surjit Singh Majithia writes that Gurbaksh Singh studied at the Khalsa College, Amritsar, from where he got a commission in the Jind state army.
 He joined the Jind State Forces as a cadet on April 1, 1923, and got commissioned as an officer on December 15, 1923.

 His younger brother, Harbaksh Singh, joined the British Indian army.

 Singh was married twice, his second wife being Sudesh Gurbaksh Singh.